-If a tenant doesn’t move in on the first day of the month how do you work out how much rent is duefor that first payment period.
-Quickly calculate the prorate rent using this calculator.
+If your tenant doesn’t move in on the first day of the month, how do you work out how much rent is due for that first payment period?
+Use our Prorate Calculator to easily calculate the prorated rent.

 Days remaining in month